 The trickle of coins when your Ring of Wealth affects a drop.
 Interestingly enough, this can also become a Most Annoying Sound while fighting Cave Horrors, since it plays after every single kill, regardless of the drop's value.

-After Ritual of the Mahjarrat, some NPCs will talk about how they were at the battle, just at another part of the plateau.
-Kuradal takes the cake, having slain a few hundred Glacors (very powerful ice elemental bosses who summon minions) after chasing one the Mahjarrat's minions into a cave.
+After "Ritual of the Mahjarrat", some NPCs will talk about how they were at the battle, just at another part of the plateau.
+Kuradal takes the cake, having slain a few hundred Glacors (very powerful ice elemental bosses who summon minions) after chasing one of the Mahjarrat's minions into a cave.

 Player Owned Ports pretty much define this trope.
 The premise is that you, the portmaster, send ships to the Eastern Lands to trade.
 You don't interact with the Wushanko Isles themselves, you just send a crew there to spy on Purist thugs or fight fire breathing turtles.
 There are also some NPCs who can do special voyages, some of which involve backstory on the Isles.
 It culminates in the Whaler (using his talk to sea creatures ability to get Shuma the whale to fight with him), the Occultist ( who is immortal thanks to her time as the Dragon ), and the Assassin attacking Quin, who may or may not have an Elder Artefact that she uses to command an army of monsters, and winning.
 That sounds, if possible, better than the Ritual of the Mahjarrat fight, and it all took place off screen.

-Paranoia Fuel: While on the Desert Treasure quest, you'd better bank those Diamonds of Azzanadra until the final part of the quest.
+While on the "Desert Treasure" quest, you'd better bank those Diamonds of Azzanadra until the final part of the quest.
 If you don't, you may get randomly attacked by a stranger with a poisoned dragon dagger.
 He CAN and WILL use the special.
 And yes, this can happen in your house.

-Players who have become fond of Hazelmere the ancient gnome mage, Cyrisus the fighter, Ghommal the giant door man, Sloane the Strength master, and the Slayer Masters Duradel and Turael may feel like they've been punched in the gut when all of those people die confronting Lucien during While Guthix Sleeps.
+Players who have become fond of Hazelmere the ancient gnome mage, Cyrisus the fighter, Ghommal the giant door man, Sloane the Strength master, and the Slayer Masters Duradel and Turael may feel like they've been punched in the gut when all of those people die confronting Lucien during "While Guthix Sleeps".

-Again in the quest's sequel, Ritual of the Mahjarrat, where Jhallan, Idria and Akrisae are killed by Lucien, the Dragonkin, and Sliske, respectively.
-Sir Tiffy and Thaerisk also die during a nightmarish vision, in which all the aforemntioned characters make an appearance just to die again, but the former two get better.
+Again in the quest's sequel, "Ritual of the Mahjarrat", where Jhallan, Idria and Akrisae are killed by Lucien, the Dragonkin, and Sliske, respectively.
+Sir Tiffy and Thaerisk also die during a nightmarish vision, in which all the aforementioned characters make an appearance just to die again, but the former two get better.

-Likewise, people who became fond of Princess Astrid and Prince Brand may feel like crying after they die fighting the Dagganoth Kings in the Blood Runs Deep Quest.
-It doesn't help that you married the one opposite to your gender a few moments before!
+Likewise, people who became fond of Princess Astrid and Prince Brand may feel like crying after they die fighting the Dagganoth Kings in the "Blood Runs Deep" quest.
+It doesn't help that you married one of them a few moments before!

-The deaths of Thaerisk Cemphier, Fiara, Cres and GUTHIX in The World Wakes.
+The deaths of Thaerisk Cemphier, Fiara, Cres and Guthix in "The World Wakes".